mmashoto/sql_data_warehouse_project/README.md

 ### SQL Data Warehouse Initiative

-- Data Warehouse: Designing a modern data warehouse using a medallion architecture bronze, silver and gold
+- **Data Warehouse**: Designing a modern data warehouse using a medallion architecture bronze, silver and gold
-- ETL Pipeline: Extracting,transforming, and loading data from the data systems a into the data warehouse.
+- **ETL Pipeline**: Extracting,transforming, and loading data from the data systems a into the data warehouse.
-- Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+- **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.

 ### EDA & Advanced Analytics Scope